theclue/gcp-datapipeline/0-bootstrap/terraform/README.md

 ## Quick start

 1. Fork this repository and rename it.
+Edit the root `.gitignore` file and comment the last two lines.
 	* If you _don't_ rename the repository, Cloud Build triggers will be created in a _disabled_ state.
 Use this repository just as a template!
 2. Go into terraform directory
 	> `cd terraform`